 “Soho Photo, a cooperative gallery in its fifth decade, does a service maintaining interest in (alternative) processes.” —William Meyers, Wall Street Journal

 You will always find diverse and compelling work.
 We feature new exhibitions every month.
 Scroll down for gallery hours and directions.

 Attend an Event

-Soho Photo runs a number of special events that are open to the general public including workshops, lectures and more.
-Many events are free; others have nominal fees.
+Soho Photo runs a number of events that are open to the general public including workshops and lectures.
+Many events are free.
 Join our email list to be notified on upcoming programs.

 If you are an accomplished photographer with a strong artistic vision, we hope you’ll consider applying to become a member artist.

 Soho Photo Gallery

 1 Train – Franklin St.

 Wednesday to Sunday